deepicqqq/SocketStudy/README.md

 # Ex.No:1a   Study of Socket Programming
+NAME:DEEPIKA P\
+REFERENCE NO:212223240024

 ## Aim:
 To perform a study on Socket Programming